 All osteopaths in the UK are regulated by the General Osteopathic Council (GOsC).
 It is against the law for anyone to call themselves an osteopath unless they are registered with the GOsC, which sets and promotes high standards of competency, conduct and safety.

-Osteopaths’ patients include the young, older people, manual workers, office professionals, pregnant women, children and sports people.
+Osteopaths’ patients include the young, older people, manual workers, office professionals, children and sports people.
 Osteopaths are reknowned for their expertise in treating back pain.
 However they are skilled in treating problems with all of the body such as shoulders, knees and ankles.

 If you are not sure if Osteopathy can help you, please telephone the Practice and ask to speak to Chris, Ben or Kate who will discuss your condition with you.